1985 AMC 8 Problems

 24.

-The six whole numbers and are placed in six circles — one at each of the three corners of a triangle and one at the midpoint of each side — so that the sum of the three numbers along each side of the triangle is the same.
+In a magic triangle, each of the six whole numbers through is placed in one of the circles so that the sum of the three numbers on each side of the triangle is the same.
 The largest possible value for is

 Answer: D